mrowe/mikerowecode.com/_posts/2006-08-22-drupal-read-more.md

+---
+layout: post
-An inline "read more" link
+title: An inline "read more" link
+---

 Summary pages in [Drupal][1], such as [this one][2], display "teasers" of the nodes (pages or blog entries) if the entry is longer than a